 Introduction

 So, what can companies do to fight the ongoing menace of video piracy?
-There are different solutions and different routes, but when you boil them down, you have 7 factors that really come into play.
+There are different solutions and different routes, but when you boil them down, you have seven factors that really come into play.
 So, with apologies to TE Lawrence, here are the 7 Pillars of an Effective Anti-Piracy Strategy.

 The 7 Pillars in detail